Small Business Card Processing Made Easy

 If you don’t already have point-to-point encryption, tokens and EMV, your security data is at risk.
 According to the Ponemon Institute, the odds of being breached are 1:4.4 If your business experiences a breach, the payment card networks will hold you responsible for your fraud losses and incurred costs.
 It is better to proactively avoid spending time and money to resolve the after effects of a breach with multiple layers of security.

 Stay true to your brand

-“Consistency is the key to successful branding…the brand promise must be clear with every interaction each stakeholder experiences,” according to an article in Forbes.5 Consistent branding across all channels will ensure a homogenous customer experience.
+“Consistency is the key to successful branding…the brand promise must be clear with every interaction each stakeholder experiences,” according to Forbes.5 Consistent branding across all channels will ensure a homogenous customer experience.
 When you are choosing a payments solution provider, look for one that offers the option to white label – promoting your brand above its own.